-This is due to the fact that - according to Natural Stacks - stripping our skin of it's natural bacteria causes our skin to go into an "offensive" and alarmed state, also known as chronic inflammation.
+This is due to the fact that - according to Natural Stacks - stripping our skin of its natural bacteria causes our skin to go into an "offensive" and alarmed state, also known as chronic inflammation.
 This is believed to contribute to most modern diseases of inflamed skin.
-Natural Stacks solution to this problem is to cover your skin with Ammonia Oxidizing Bacteria (AoB's) and thus effectively assisting your microbiome to repair and remain healthy.
+Natural Stacks solution to this problem is to cover your skin with Ammonia Oxidising Bacteria (AoB's) and thus effectively assisting your microbiome to repair and remain healthy.

-I’m sure for some people, the idea of covering your skin in any kind of bacteria - friendly or otherwise - is completely repellant, however my interest was now well and truly piqued and further Googling of AoB’s led me to a 2014 New York Times article entitled “My No-Soap, No-Shampoo, Bacteria-Rich Hygiene Experiment” in which the author documents her experience as a test subject for Californian startup AOBiome.
+I’m sure for some people, the idea of covering your skin in any kind of bacteria - friendly or otherwise - is completely repellant, however my interest was piqued and some Googling of AoB’s led me to a 2014 New York Times article entitled “My No-Soap, No-Shampoo, Bacteria-Rich Hygiene Experiment” in which the author documents her experience as a test subject for Californian startup AOBiome.

-Moving forward, on their “latest news” page the AOBiome website states that the Company has recently reported “positive efficacy and safety findings from the Phase 2b clinical trial of the Company's Ammonia Oxidizing Bacteria (AOB) product candidate for the treatment of mild-to-moderate acne vulgaris.”
+Moving forward, on their “latest news” page the AOBiome website states that the Company has recently reported, “positive efficacy and safety findings from the Phase 2b clinical trial of the Company's Ammonia Oxidising Bacteria (AOB) product candidate for the treatment of mild-to-moderate acne vulgaris.”

 Like L’Oreal, the Initial business has always prioritised research and development, continually striving to improve our service offerings to customers.
-“This R&D is continuing during the water crisis, as we research new and innovative products - such as enzymatic cleaners - to ensure that we have the best waterwise and environmentally friendly solutions for our customers and colleagues,” says Clint Jackson, Operations Director.
+“Our R&D is ongoing, as we research new and innovative products - such as enzymatic cleaners - to ensure that we have the best waterwise and environmentally friendly solutions for our customers and colleagues,” says Clint Jackson, Operations Director.